-Getting a motorcycle licence can seem a complicated process.
+Getting a UK motorcycle licence can seem a complicated process.
 Particularly when compared to a driving licence for a car.
 Whether you choose the progressive route and start by getting your CBT at age 16, or go with a Direct Access course when you’re a little older, the licence level you achieve will affect the power of the bike you can legally ride.
 Today, we’re going to dive into the age and power restrictions for UK motorcycle licences.
 You’ll also find some details on what you can expect from each power category.

 The earliest you can sit the test for the A1 motorcycle licence is 17 years of age.
 With this licence level, you can ditch the L plates, use the motorways and carry a pillion.
-If choosing to do the latter, it’s worth taking a course before you take someone’s life in your hands.
-Power restrictions sit at 125cc, ages for this licence range from 17 to 19 years old.
+If choosing to do the latter, it’s worth taking a course for carrying pillion passengers before you take someone’s life in your hands.
+Power restrictions sit at 125cc, and ages for this licence range from 17 to 19 years old.
 You’ll find the top speed for these bikes is somewhere around 70mph and acceleration is pretty snappy too.
 There’s a fairly wide choice for style, 125cc’s come in sports, cruisers and street bikes.

 If you’re in your early twenties and decided to take up riding a motorbike, it’s likely you’ll be aiming for an A2 licence.
-Similar to the above mentioned A1 licence, you’ll have the freedom to take to the motorway and carry a friend along too.
+Similar to the above-mentioned A1 licence, you’ll have the freedom to take to the motorway and carry a friend along too.
 We’d still recommend learning the ins and outs of carrying a pillion passenger as it’s a big responsibility.
 With age comes a little more freedom and this licence level is no different.
 You’ll be looking for motorbikes that are somewhere around the 550 – 600cc mark.
 Your test will be taken on a bike that is no less than 395cc.
 It’s a big jump and the range of bikes available can be a little confusing.
-Especially as it’s not just about the power; it’s the power to weight ratio.
+Especially as it’s not just about the power; it’s the power-to-weight ratio.
 In this case, that’s no more than 0.2Kw of power per kilo.

 A higher-powered bike doesn’t necessarily mean more fun.
 Lots of us get our A2 licence, or even an A1, and are happy with our motorbikes.
 There is no obligation to climb the motorcycle licence ladder as you get older.
 If the bike you’re riding meets your needs and gets you efficiently from A to B there’s no shame with sticking where you are.
 The best bikes aren’t the fastest or the most powerful, they’re the ones that give you the most pleasure and are reliable, cost-effective machines.